AutoxingTech/axbot_restbook/docs/articles/piece_by_piece_mapping.md

-# Piece by Piece Mapping
+# Piece-by-Piece Mapping

-For a very large map that exceeds the capacity of a single map, we can create several connected maps instead.
-When the robot moves in the overlapping area between two maps, it can switch to another map and continue moving.
+When a map is too large for a single file, we can create several connected maps instead.
+When the robot is in the overlapping area between two maps, it can switch maps and continue its operation.

 ## Simple Method

-### Steps for Simple Partition Mapping
+### Steps for Simple Partitioned Mapping

 ![](./suitable.png)

-1. First, create Area 1.
+1. First, create the map for Area 1.
-2. Use Area 1 for localization and move to the overlapping area between Area1 and Area2.
+2. Localize within Area 1 and move to the overlapping region between Area 1 and Area 2.
-3. Start creating a new map, ensuring to set `{ "start_pose_type": "current_pose" }`.
-This way, the current coordinates will be used as the starting point of the new map, making the coordinate systems of both maps continuous.
+3. Start creating a new map, ensuring that `start_pose_type` is set to `"current_pose"`.
+This ensures the current coordinates are used as the starting point for the new map, maintaining continuity between the coordinate systems.
-4. After Area 2 is created.
+4. Once Area 2 is created, repeat the process.
-5. Continue creating Area 3, and so on.
+5. Continue creating Area 3 and subsequent areas as needed.

-You can appropriately increase the overlap between two maps (when creating Area2, move back a bit).
-The larger the overlap, the more area available for switching maps.
+You can increase the overlap between maps by moving back slightly into the previous area before starting the new map.
+A larger overlap provides a more robust area for map switching.

-### Limitation of the Simple Method
+### Limitations of the Simple Method

-The simple method only inherits the coordinates of the previous map at a specific starting point.
-There is no matching or loop closure between maps, so it can only ensure matching around single points.
+This method only inherits the coordinates of the previous map at the starting point.
+Since there is no matching or loop closure between maps, alignment is only guaranteed near the starting point.

-Some maps have obvious single-channel cut points and can be divided into multiple parts.
-In such cases, this method can be used.
+Maps with clear single-channel transition points are well-suited for this method.

-If, after cutting, there are multiple channels connecting the two parts, it is not suitable to use this simple method.
+If multiple channels connect the two parts, this simple method is not recommended.

-As shown in the figure below, the green line is suitable for cutting, while the red line is not suitable.
+As shown below, the green line indicates a suitable cut point, while the red line does not.

 ![](split_line.png)

-Additionally, separated multiple areas should not have large loop structures, as shown in the figure:
+Furthermore, the partitioned areas should not form large loop structures, as illustrated below:

 | Suitable            | Not Suitable            |
 | ------------------- | ----------------------- |